-Never use footnotes or endnotes to continue or elaborate on the argument.
+Never use endnotes to continue or elaborate on an argument.

 Acknowledgements, such as 'X conducted primary research for this section', may be included as asterisked footnotes, or as endnotes.
 If endnotes are used in multi-author books or books that include case studies, they should appear at the end of each corresponding chapter/case study.
+Above all, aim for consistency within a document, and within a series.